michelp/pgsodium/README.md

 a message from Alice to Bob.

-    -- Generate public and secret keypairs for bob and alice
+    -- Generate public and secret keypairs for bob and alice -- \gset [prefix] is a psql command that will create local -- script variables

     SELECT public, secret FROM crypto_box_new_keypair() \gset bob_ SELECT public, secret FROM crypto_box_new_keypair() \gset alice_

-    -- Create a boxnonice
+    -- Create a boxnonce

     SELECT crypto_box_noncegen() boxnonce \gset

-    -- Alice encrypts the box for bob using her secret key and his public key
+    -- Alice encrypts the box for bob using her secret key, the nonce and his public key

     SELECT crypto_box('bob is your uncle', :'boxnonce', :'bob_public', :'alice_secret') box \gset

-    -- Bob decrypts the box using his secret key and Alice's public key
+    -- Bob decrypts the box using his secret key, the nonce, and Alice's public key

     SELECT crypto_box_open(:'box', :'boxnonce', :'alice_public', :'bob_secret');